Rozaria Memorial Trust Mega Nhanga

 - Hosting public messages, information booths and special small Nhanga group sessions as integral to the sports events for the 17th and 18th of June 2022.
 In-person Nhanga sessions on 17th and 18th evenings at RMT Education and Counselling Centre

-- Host the 3rd Edition of the RMT Girls Soccer Tournament with 15 teams from six districts with 300 girls expected to participate.
+- Hosting Editions of the RMT Girls Soccer Tournament with various teams from various districts with hundreds of girls expected to participate.
 In various roles, girls learn more through play and when they have fun.
 This non-traditional approach connects in and out of schools girls with the schools, their community, and the service providers.
 Girls can be professional athletes and soccer players and use that platform to fight harmful practices.

 - Launch of Girls and young Women's community movement to end child marriage and other harmful practices